masurp/corona_analyses/README.md

 #### Will these figures be updated?

-Yes, these figures are updated every morning.
-The last update was made on 2020-06-24 12:06:45.
+The last update was made on 2020-06-25 09:05:42.
 The data of the John Hopkins University, however, are always updated at 23:59.
-What you see is hence the situation on 2020-06-23 at 23:59:00.
+What you see is hence the situation on 2020-06-24 at 23:59:00.
 Also bear in mind that the reporting of cases is somewhat delayed so that it is very likely that the actual numbers are higher.

 ## Visualizations